-Having completed over 200 reviews of sales quotas, it can be said that 90% of sales numbers were too low, and the company was losing profit directly and indirectly in how the sales team was measured and directed – says Adele Crane
+Having completed over 200 reviews of quotas and targets, it can be said that 90% of sales numbers were too low, and the company was losing profit directly and indirectly in how the sales team was measured and directed – says Adele Crane

 Many companies can lift their sales results toward the 32% mark without incurring increased costs to their sales headcount.
 It is about understanding what changes are required, the right KPIs and measurement to be applied to deliver the output.
 Much like in lean manufacturing, you can be working hard and producing results, but lean shows the way to maximise output and minimise cost.

-Using the robust Sales Focus Methodology, we can review existing sales quotas, and new quotas and sales goals can be set that are fair and equitable.
+Using the robust Sales Focus Methodology, we can review existing sales quotas and goals, and assist you to set goals that are fair and equitable.
 From those numbers, KPIs and other measurables to support sales implementation are established.
 Indicators that manage the horizon and show what adjustments are required, what additional support may be needed, and set up everyone for success.

 Importantly sales teams are taken through the processes allowing them to understand and make great decisions on how they can better manage their quota and increase their earnings through bonuses and commission plans.

 If you would like to discuss quota setting and KPIs – measurement to carefully guide your team into the new normal, please reach out for a conversation.